Your Dedicated Bus Accident Lawyers

 Any motor vehicle accident can result in injuries that range from minor, such as bruising, to severe, such as a traumatic brain injury.
 Victims in bus accidents are often thrown around the bus, making them more likely to suffer severe injuries.
 Some of the most common types of injuries from bus accidents include the following:

 - Concussion or another head injury

 - Severe burns

-Proving Liability in a New York Bus Accident
+Proving Liability in a Bus Accident

-To recover compensation through a personal injury lawsuit, you will need to prove that the defendant or defendants were liable for the accident.
+To recover compensation through a personal injury lawsuit, you’ll need to prove that the defendant or defendants were liable for the accident.
 You may hear the words ‘liability’ and ‘negligence’ used in similar ways, but they are different legal concepts.
 Negligence is a lack of reasonable care.
 Liability is a legal responsibility to pay for damages.
 If someone is liable for the damage they caused to your car in a car accident, they will need to pay for the repairs.
 Negligence means that they caused that damage by not acting reasonably under the circumstances.

-Proving liability in a bus accident is not always easy.
+Proving liability in a bus accident isn’t always easy.
 There could be one or more people who are liable for your injuries.
 For example, suppose another driver was texting while driving and collided with the bus.
 In that case, the driver who was texting acted negligently.
 As a result, he is liable for the injuries his negligence caused.
 In another example, a pedestrian may have stepped in front of the bus, causing the driver to swerve.